Links on Android Authority may earn us a commission. Learn more.

-The world (and Google) cares about tablets again
+The world (and Google) seemingly cares about tablets again

 By comparison, global tablet shipments hit 163.5 million units in 2020 and 168.5 million units in 2021.
-That momentum might be slowing after Q4 2021 saw a yearly decline, but the iron is still hot enough for Nvidia to strike with a Shield tablet of its own.
+That momentum slowed down in a big way after Q4 2021 saw a yearly decline and 2022 saw further dcclines, but the iron is still hot enough for Nvidia to strike with a Shield tablet of its own.
 After all, media consumption, one of the Nvidia Shield line’s strengths, was one of several key factors driving this resurgence in the first place.

 The tablet market has seen record growth, while Google is (finally) polishing the software side of things.

-So with the tablet landscape booming and Google putting in the software legwork, there’s a strong foundation here for future tablet releases in general.
+So with loads of new devices in the tablet landscape and Google putting in the software legwork, there’s a strong foundation here for future tablet releases and a healthier ecosystem in general.